Admissions Requirements for the MSTI and Dual Degree

 Course fees are charged on a per-credit basis and are the same for all students.
 In addition to course fees, students pay other required fees each quarter, including registration and technology fees.
 Payment is due by the third Friday of the quarter.
 Costs for textbooks or other course materials are extra.

-The estimates below are based on 2020–2021 rates and are subject to change without notice.
+The estimates below are subject to change without notice.

 |Number of credits required:||60|